 There are two ways to collect data: client-side and server-side, both with their benefits and challenges.
 Traditional tag management, analytics systems, and advertising services collect data using the client-side tracking method.
 How does it work?
 With client-side tracking, the browser sends a request directly to a third-party tracking service like Google Analytics.
 The interaction takes place between two parties: the browser and a third-party service.

 With server-side tracking, an intermediate point is added.
 In this case, it is the Google Tag Manager cloud server.
 The request first goes to the cloud server, which processes it and sends it to a third-party system (Google Analytics).
-This means the cloud server processes the request instead of the client's browser.
+This means the cloud server processes the request instead of the client's browser, reducing the load on the client-side.

 Here is a visualization of how server-side tracking works:

-A web GTM container is a Google Tag Manager environment that runs on the client-side within a user's web browser.
+A web Google Tag Manager container is a Google Tag Manager environment that runs on the client-side within a user's web browser.
 It enables the deployment and management of tags (like analytics and marketing scripts) on a website without directly altering the site’s code.

 A popular use case for a server GTM container is working with analytics tags.
 Instead of loading Google Analytics tags directly on the client's browser, the website sends data to the server GTM container.